-The Counseling and Psychological Services Center offers services to students who are currently enrolled
+The Counseling and Psychological Services Center offers services to currently enrolled students at Appalachian State University.

 The scope of services includes the following for students currently enrolled in classes: